Morwenn/poplar-heap/README.md

 possible to make poplar sort run without storing an array of poplars, basically making it run with O(1) extra space and thus turning the poplar heap into an [implicit data structure][implicit-data-structure]?

-Even better: would it be possible to decouple the heap operations in order to reimplement the heap interface in the C++ standard library?
+Even better: would it be possible to decouple the heap operations in order to reimplement the heap interface of the C++ standard library?
 Would it be possible to do so while keeping the current complexity guarantees of poplar sort and use O(1) space for every operation?

 It turned out to be possible, as we will see in this section.

+TODO: reorganize everything

 ### `sift` with O(1) space

+TODO: move that section

 The procedure *sift* currently runs in O(log n) space: it can recursively call itself up to log(n) times before the semipoplar has been turned into a poplar, and every recursion makes the stack grow.
 On the other hand the recursive